Charles Scott (governor): Service in the southern theater and capture

 Soon after Washington's orders were delivered, a British raiding party under George Collier and Edward Mathew arrived in Virginia to capture or destroy supplies that might otherwise be sent southward to aid the reinforcements going to South Carolina.
 Scott's orders changed again; the Virginia House of Delegates ordered him to immediately prepare defenses against Collier and Mathew's raids.
 When it became clear to both the legislature and Washington that Collier and Mathew intended only to raid supplies, not to invade, they concluded that the local militia would be able to sufficiently protect Virginia's interests and that Scott should continue to recruit men to reinforce the south.
 The legislators presented him with a horse, a firearm, and 500 pounds sterling for his quick response to the threat.

 Scott's recruiting difficulties in Virginia continued, despite the implementation of a draft by the state legislature.
 Finally, in October 1779, he forwarded troops sent to him from Washington's Northern Army on to Lincoln in South Carolina, fulfilling his quota.
 He retained only Abraham Buford's regiment with him in Virginia.
 In February 1780, about 750 men sent by Washington under William Woodford arrived at Scott's camp in Petersburg, Virginia.
-Virginia authorities, fearing that the British force to the south under General Henry Clinton would turn north to Virginia, detained Scott and Woodford until it was clear that Clinton's object was Lincoln's position at Charleston, South Carolina.
+Virginia authorities, fearing that the British army to the south under General Henry Clinton would turn north to Virginia, detained Scott and Woodford until it was clear that Clinton's object was Lincoln's position at Charleston, South Carolina.

-On March 30, 1780, Scott arrived in Charleston just as Clinton was laying siege to the city.
-He was captured when the city surrendered on May 12, 1780, and was held as a prisoner of war at Haddrell's Point near Charleston.
-Although he was a prisoner, he was given freedom to move within a six-mile radius and was allowed to correspond and trade with acquaintances in Virginia.
+On March 30, 1780, Scott arrived in Charleston just as Clinton's army was laying siege to the city.
+He was captured when the city surrendered to the British on May 12, 1780, and was held as a prisoner of war at Haddrell's Point near Charleston.
+Although a prisoner of war, Scott was given freedom to move within a six-mile radius and was allowed to correspond and trade with acquaintances in Virginia.
 With the death of William Woodford on November 13, 1780, he became primarily responsible for the welfare of the Virginia troops at Haddrell's Point.
 He requested his parole on account of ill health on January 30, 1781, and in late March, Charles Cornwallis granted the request.

 In July 1782, Scott was exchanged for Lord Rawdon, ending his parole.
 Washington informed him that he was back on active duty and ordered him to assist General Peter Muhlenberg's recruiting efforts in Virginia, then to report to General Nathanael Greene.
 Greene wrote that he did not have a command for Scott, and requested that he remain with Muhlenberg in Virginia.
 The few troops he was able to recruit were sent to a depot at Winchester, Virginia.
 When the preliminary articles of peace between the United States and Great Britain were signed in March 1783, recruiting stopped altogether.
 Scott was brevetted to major general on September 30, 1783, just prior to his discharge from the Continental Army.
 Following the war, he became one of the founding members of the Society of the Cincinnati.